hammerheim-game/hammerheim-rules/5-warbands.md

 consists of between one and five individuals.
 Henchmen groups gain experience collectively and gain advances together.
-#### Weapons and armour
+#### Weapons and armor

-Each warrior you recruit can be armed with up to two close combat weapons (in addition to his free dagger), up to two different missile weapons and any armour chosen from the appropriate list.
+Each warrior you recruit can be armed with up to two close combat weapons (in addition to his free dagger), up to two different missile weapons and any armor chosen from the appropriate list.
 For these purposes, a brace of pistols counts as a single missile weapon.
 Warriors may be restricted in regard to which types of weapons they can use.
 The warband’s equipment lists tell you exactly what equipment is available.
-Note that you may buy rare weapons and armour when starting a warband, as indicated by the list in the warband’s entry, but after playing the first game the only way to get further rare weapons and armour is to roll to see if you can locate them (see the Trading section).
+Note that you may buy rare weapons and armor when starting a warband, as indicated by the list in the warband’s entry, but after playing the first game the only way to get further rare weapons and armor is to roll to see if you can locate them (see the Trading section).
-You may buy additional equipment between battles, but your warriors can only use the weapons and armour listed in their warband entry.
+You may buy additional equipment between battles, but your warriors can only use the weapons and armor listed in their warband entry.
 As they accumulate experience and gain skills, Heroes may learn to use weapons other than those initially available to them.
-Every model in each Henchman group must be armed and armoured in the same way.
+Every model in each Henchman group must be armed and armored in the same way.
 This means that if your Henchman group has four warriors, and you want to buy them swords, you must buy four swords.
 #### Warband roster